 Based on a medical examination, the doctor may recommend a specialized test called a bone mineral density test that can measure bone density in various sites of the body.
 A bone mineral density test can detect osteoporosis before a fracture occurs and can predict future fractures.
 A bone mineral density test can also monitor the effects of treatment if the tests are performed a year or more apart and may help determine the rate of bone loss.

-Several different machines measure bone density.
+- Several different machines measure bone density.
 All are painless, noninvasive, and safe.
 They are becoming more readily available.
 In many testing centers, you don't even have to change into an examination robe.
 Central machines may measure density in the hip, spine, and total body.
 Peripheral machines may measure density in the finger, wrist, kneecap, shinbone, and heel.

-The DXA (dual-energy X-ray absorptiometry) measures the bone density of the spine, hip, or total body.
+- The DXA (dual-energy X-ray absorptiometry) measures the bone density of the spine, hip, or total body.
 With your clothes on, you simply lie on your back with your legs on a large block.
 The X-ray machine moves quickly over your lower spine and hip area.

-SXA (single-energy X-ray absorptiometry) is performed with a smaller X-ray machine that measure bone density at the heel, shin bone, and kneecap.
+- SXA (single-energy X-ray absorptiometry) is performed with a smaller X-ray machine that measure bone density at the heel, shin bone, and kneecap.
 Some machines use ultrasound waves pulsing through water to measure the bone density in your heel.
 You place your bare foot in a water bath, and your heel fits into a footrest as sound waves pass through your ankle.
 This is a simple way to screen large numbers of people quickly.
 You might find this type of screening device at a health fair.
 Bone loss at the heel may mean bone loss in the spine, hip, or elsewhere in the body.
 If bone loss is found in this test, you might be asked to have the DXA to confirm the results and get a better measurement of your bone density.